cesarParra/lwc-signals/README.md

 ### `$reactTo`

-To have your components automatically react to changes in the store, you can use the `$reactTo` function to create a reactive value that will update whenever the store changes.
+To have your components automatically react to changes in the signals, you can use the `$reactTo` function to create a reactive value that will update whenever the signals changes.

 Let's create another component that displays the counter value and automatically updates when the counter changes.